newellbrandon/kastendevhub.github.io/_posts/2024-01-12-kasten-openshift-monitoring.markdown

   ...
 ```

-This metrics list all the instances that are scraped in the opesnhift-dns namespace and their ability to respond to the scrape request.
+This metrics list all the instances that are scraped in the `openshift-dns` namespace and their ability to respond to the scrape request.

 # Let's create a user defined metrics